sunfishcode/origin/README.md

  - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable Origin's
    `experimental-relocate` feature.
-This allows PIE mode to work, however it does so by enabling some experimental code in origin for performing relocations.
+This allows PIE mode to work, however it does so by enabling some experimental code in Origin for performing relocations.

 [basic example]: https://github.com/sunfishcode/origin/blob/main/example-crates/basic/README.md